 - The 1977 USACE Metro Overview Study identified the River Des Peres watershed as one of the "early action" areas to be studied in detail.
 This document contains a broad, comprehensive summarization of all water and land related resources in the St. Louis metropolitan area. - The Water Resources Investigation, St. Louis Metropolitan Area, Missouri and Illinois, River Des Peres, Missouri, Survey Report for Flood Control and Allied Purposes, Reconnaissance Report and Appendix published in April 1980.
-This report recommended channel modification consisting of 1.88 miles of riprap channel enlargement and one (1) bridge replacement in University City. - The 1988 USACE River Des Peres, Missouri Feasibility Report, Environmental Assessment and Finding of No Significant Impact (FONSI) resulted in a 1989 Chief's Report supporting the recommended plan, including a structural flood risk management solution of widening and stabilizing 2.53 miles of the upper River Des Peres channel within University City (measure U-12).
-It also includes recreation features comprising 1.85 miles of trail and
+This report recommended channel modification consisting of 1.88 miles of riprap channel enlargement and one (1) bridge replacement in University City. - The 1988 USACE River Des Peres, Missouri Feasibility Report, Environmental Assessment and Finding of No Significant Impact (FONSI) resulted in a 1989 Chief's Report supporting the recommended plan.
+The plan includes measures for the University City Branch, Deer Creek Branch, and Kirkwood Branch of the River Des Peres.
+For the University City Branch, measures include a structural flood risk management solution of widening and stabilizing 2.53 miles of the upper River Des Peres channel within University City (measure U-12) and recreation features comprising 1.85 miles of trail and a small park (measure R-2, see

-- a small park (measure R-2, see Section 3.1.2.8) and a flood warning system.
-The project was authorized for construction in 1990. - The Flood Insurance Rate Maps (FIRMs) developed by FEMA from the Flood Insurance Studies (FISs) in 2015 are the effective flood maps for University City and St Louis County.
+Section 3.1.2.8) and a flood warning system.
+The project was authorized for construction in 1990.

+- The Flood Insurance Rate Maps (FIRMs) developed by FEMA from the Flood Insurance Studies (FISs) in 2015 are the effective flood maps for University City and St Louis County.
 An update to these maps is currently underway through the State Emergency Management Agency (SEMA); the 2019 preliminary Special Flood Hazard Area information was made available to USACE for this study. - A GRR study was initiated in 2007 and a draft report and Integrated EA were created in 2009.
 The study was suspended due to lack of funding from the sponsor.
 The study was not publicly circulated and did not result in any action taken by University City. - In 2013, USACE created a River Des Peres-University City Economic Update report to ensure that a viable project remained.
-The report includes updated economic and real estate analyses related to buyouts in the River Des Peres floodplain. - Great Rivers Greenway (GRG) completed the Centennial Greenway: Heman Park to Groby Road Conceptual Plan Update in 2014, which shows planned routes and landscaping for the Centennial Greenway along River Des Peres in University City. - In 2019, the University City Storm Water Task Force produced the Storm Water Task Force Report, which summarizes six primary stormwater concerns for the city and highlights the "most important" mitigation projects, including a flood warning system.
+The report includes updated economic and real estate analyses related to buyouts in the River Des Peres floodplain. - Great Rivers Greenway (GRG) completed the Centennial Greenway: Heman Park to Groby Road - Conceptual Plan Update in 2014, which shows planned routes and landscaping for the Centennial Greenway along River Des Peres in University City. - In 2019, the University City Storm Water Task Force produced the Storm Water Task Force Report, which summarizes six primary stormwater concerns for the city and highlights the "most important" mitigation projects, including a flood warning system.
 Additional University City Stormwater Task Force online resources include: task force meeting agendas, audio recordings, and minutes; planning guides and manuals; the STL County Phase II Stormwater Management Plan; information on stormwater ordinances and the MS4 program; informational pamphlets on flood damage, cleanup, and insurance; River Des Peres Watershed and Municipal boundaries map; and additional information on FEMA, Missouri DHSS, Missouri DNR, MSD, U.S. Environmental Protection Agency (USEPA), and USACE resources (University City, Missouri, 2020).

-1.6.
+1.7.
 OVERVIEW OF PLANNING PROCESS/PLAN FORMULATION

-This study will review the 1988 Feasibility Study with Integrated Environmental Assessment and its recommended plan.
+This GRR study reviewed the 1988 Feasibility Study with Integrated Environmental Assessment and its recommended plan as the starting point for the reevaluation.
 The project formulation process must adhere to laws, policies, and regulations that define the planning and design process to be followed and establish specific design criteria and requirements to ensure that the project features will perform reliably.